mounisha1204/Brain_tumor_detection/README.md

 # Brain_tumor_detection
-Brain Tumor Detection is a full stack web application built using React.js and Python (Flask/Django) that uses a CNN deep learning model to predict brain tumors from MRI images.
+Brain Tumor Detection is a full stack web application built using React.js and Python and FASTAPI that uses a CNN deep learning model to predict brain tumors from MRI images.
 Users can upload scans through the UI and get real-time prediction results via a backend API.
 # Brain Tumor Detection Full Stack Project

 This is a full stack web application built using React.js and Python FAST API to detect brain tumors from MRI images using a CNN deep learning model.